remidefleurian/website/content/about.md

 ## Education

 * PhD in Cognitive Science at QMUL, Department of Computer Science [in progress]
-* MSc in Music, Mind & Brain at Goldsmiths, Department of Psychology
+* MSc in Music, Mind, and Brain at Goldsmiths, Department of Psychology
 * BSc in Osteopathic Studies at British School of Osteopathy

 ## Publications